EasyTPP: Towards Open Benchmarking Temporal Point Processes: EasyTPP 's Software Interface Details

 TensorFlow and PyTorch are the two most popular Deep Learning (DL) frameworks today.
-PyTorch has a reputation for being a research-focused framework, and indeed, most of the authors have implemented TPPs in PyTorch, which are used as references by \texttt{EasyTPP}.
+PyTorch has a reputation for being a research-focused framework, and indeed, most of the authors have implemented TPPs in PyTorch, which are used as references by {EasyTPP}.
 On the other hand, TensorFlow has been widely used in real world applications.
-For example, Microsoft recommender \footnote{https://github.com/microsoft/recommenders.}, NVIDIA Merlin \footnote{https://developer.nvidia.com/nvidia-merlin.} and Alibaba EasyRec \footnote{https://github.com/alibaba/EasyRec.} are well-known industrial user modeling systems with TensorFlow as the backend.
+For example, Microsoft recommender,\footnote{\url{https://github.com/microsoft/recommenders}.} NVIDIA Merlin\footnote{\url{https://developer.nvidia.com/nvidia-merlin}.} and Alibaba EasyRec\footnote{\url{https://github.com/alibaba/EasyRec}.} are well-known industrial user modeling systems with TensorFlow as the backend.
 In recent works, TPPs have been introduced to better capture the evolution of the user preference in continuous-time \citep{cont_time_2019,cont_time_rec_2021, ctrec-2019}.
 To support the use of TPPs by industrial practitioners, we implement an equivalent set of TPPs in TensorFlow.
-As a result, \texttt{EasyTPP} not only helps researchers analyze the strengths and bottlenecks of existing models, but also facilitates the deployment of TPPs in industrial applications.
+As a result, {EasyTPP} not only helps researchers analyze the strengths and bottlenecks of existing models, but also facilitates the deployment of TPPs in industrial applications.

-\subsection{How does \texttt{EasyTPP} support both PyTorch and TensorFlow}
+\subsection{How Does {EasyTPP} Support Both PyTorch and TensorFlow}

 We implement two equivalent sets of data loaders, models, trainers, thinning samplers in TensorFlow and PyTorch, respectively, then use wrappers to encapsulate them so that they have the same API exposed in the whole training and evaluation pipeline.
 See \cref{fig:wrapper}.